initializ-buildpacks/securepacks-docs/docs/02-How-To-Use.md

 Before diving in, let's ensure you understand the fundamentals of Securepacks and their mechanics.
 Now, let's witness everything in action using pack build.

-Execute the following commands in your shell to clone and build a simple Java app:
+Execute the following commands in your shell to clone and build a simple go app:

 1. Clone the samples repository: